 Mason’s Web Accessibility Standards

-The ATI is charged with developing a plan for institutional coordination and reform to support web accessibility at the post-secondary level.
+The ATI is charged with developing and implementing a plan for institutional coordination and reform to support web accessibility at the post-secondary level.
 Whether you are a web developer, faculty member or staff, you have a part in Mason’s plan for web development.
 Visit the Roles and Responsibilities section to see how you fit into maintaining these standards.